rendon/blog/views/setup-dhcp-server/source.md

 bound to 128.64.32.3 -- renewal in 273 seconds.
 </pre>

-<p>Follow this <a href="http://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol#Technical_details" target="_blank">link</a> to know what every message(DHCPDISCOVER, DHCPREQUEST, DHCPOFFER, etc.) means, recommended.</p>
+Follow this [link](http://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol#Technical_details) to know what every message(DHCPDISCOVER, DHCPREQUEST, DHCPOFFER, etc.) means, recommended.

-<p>At this point your DHCP server is working, you should be able to comunicate with other hosts in the network, however, you can't go out to the internet yet, we need to configure our server to act as an Internet router too.</p>
+At this point your DHCP server is working, you should be able to comunicate with other hosts in the network, however, you can't go out to the internet yet, we need to configure our server to act as an Internet router too.

 ## Configure Internet Router

-<p>In the server execute the next lines to redirect the traffic on `eth1` to `eth0`.</p>
+In the server execute the next lines to redirect the traffic on `eth1` to `eth0`.

 <pre lang="bash" theme="slate">
 $ sudo iptables --table nat --append POSTROUTING --out-interface eth0 -j MASQUERADE
 $ sudo iptables --append FORWARD --in-interface eth1 -j ACCEPT
 </pre>

-<p>If there were no problems now you can go out to the internet too.</p>
+If there were no problems now you can go out to the internet too.

-<p>There are more options to customize the DHCP server, DNS server addresses, for example, the configuration that we just created is one of the most basic, but I think it's good to start.</p>
+There are more options to customize the DHCP server, DNS server addresses, for example, the configuration that we just created is one of the most basic, but I think it's good to start.
-<p>That is all for this post, I hope it be useful for you.
-Comments or corrections are welcome.</p>
+That is all for this post, I hope it be useful for you.
+Comments or corrections are welcome.